Year 6

 The first unit in science is ‘Classification’ where children will learn about comparing and sorting living things into groups, as well as creating their own branching keys.
 The second unit is ‘Evolution’ where children will look at the similarities and differences in offspring and how changes in living things have been made on Earth over a long period of time.

 In art, children will create a piece of artwork inspired by the Sheffield artist Pete McKee.
-After half term, in DT, children will be evaluating, designing then creating their own pencil case - putting their sewing skills again to the test!
+After half term, in DT, children will be designing and preparing some delicious festive food!

 In English, we are reading the book Wonder by R.J.
 Palacio.
 We will also look at explanation texts before writing our own explanation based on our science topic – how we see things.
 We will also be writing a narrative based on the short film Alma.